 Step 2.
 Setup WordPress blog hosting

-The host is a place online, where all your site’s files and data are stored.
+A host is a place online, where all your site's files and data are stored.
 The hosting company owns servers online that allow you to make use of this space.

 A good and reliable company for hosting is vital for starting a blog.
 Your host is actually a place where your blog nourishes.
 It’s the place where all the content and files related to your blog will be kept.

 If the host is problematic then surely your blog will face problems.
 Therefore, make sure that your host is helpful and offers outstanding services and customer support.

 Our recommendation: Bluehost (Get Bluehost with our discounted price).

 WordPress recommends very few hosting companies and Bluehost is one of them.
 It charges on a per-month basis and only costs $2.95.
 They provide one of the best customer support, hosting services, and reliable yet inexpensive hosting.
 Another great hosting option is Siteground.
 If you are unsure which one to choose check our detailed review Siteground vs Bluehost.